nmanish7/dsa/Recursion/Get all subsequence's.md

 ```
 **Output**
 ```
-Tutorial for sub sequences sum
+Tutorial for get all sub sequences sum
 [1 1]
 [2]
 ```